SridharKaveripuram/Demo/README.md

 4. Add Versioning
 5. Even the SignalURL has to be pushed to be part of secrets.

-Note:- Docker compose file was picked up from confluent web site for demo purpose.
+Note:- 1.Docker compose file was picked up from confluent web site for demo purpose.
+       2. Uploaded the code from my laptop with my sons login unfortunately hence author appears as prahl(his name is prahlad)

 Things that were done